ctools/ctools/doc/source/users/tutorials/quickstart/onoff.rst

    2017-11-28T17:26:56:   Normalization ............: 1 (relative value) (fixed,scale=1,gradient)

 :ref:`ctlike` has a hidden parameter called ``statistic`` that sets the statistic used for the fit.

-- The DEFAULT for OnOff osbervations is CSTAT, i.e., Poisson signal and Poisson background.
-A spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.
+By default, :ref:`ctlike` will use ``CSTAT`` which is the statistic for a Poisson signal and Poisson background.
+When ``CSTAT`` is used, a spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.

-- WSTAT is a special case of CSTAT, Poisson signal with Poisson background, in which you do not need to have a spectral model for the background and free parameters associated with it.
-The number of background counts in each energy bin is treated as a nuisance parameter, derived from the On and Off counts by profiling the likelihood function.
-In this case the only assumption is that the background rate spectrum is the same in the On and Off regions.
+Alternatively, you can use ``WSTAT`` for an On/Off analysis, which treats the number of background counts in each energy bin as a nuisance parameter that is derived from the On and Off counts by profiling the likelihood function.
+In this case, the only assumption is that the background rate spectrum is the same in the On and Off regions.

 .. warning::
    Beware that the profiling may yield unphysical results (negative background counts) if the number of events in the Off spectra are zero.
 In this case a null number of expected background events must be enforced, which can result in a bias on the source's parameters.
-You can address this issue by stacking multiple observations, using a coarser energy binning, or using CSTAT instead (if you have a spectral model for the background that is good enough).
-See the `XSPEC manual Appendix B <https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html>`_ for more information.
+You can address this issue by stacking multiple observations, using a coarser energy binning, or using ``CSTAT`` instead (if you have a spectral model for the background that is good enough).
+See the
+   `XSPEC manual Appendix B <https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html>`_ for more information.

-- You can also use CHI2, a classical chi square, i.e., a Gaussian signal and Gaussian background.
-As for CSTAT, a spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.
+Finally, you can also use ``CHI2`` as fit statistic which is a classical chi square, i.e., a Gaussian signal and Gaussian background.
+As for ``CSTAT``, a spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.

 .. note::
    Many scripts can also be used in On/Off mode, including :ref:`ctbutterfly` and :ref:`csspec` that were used earlier.
-It is sufficient to replace the input counts cube/event list with an On/Off observation container to activate On/Off mode for these tools.
+It is sufficient to replace the input counts cube/event list with an On/Off
+   :ref:`output observation definition file <glossary_obsdef>`
+   to activate On/Off mode for these tools.